reysmerwvr/laravel-spanish-docs/requests.md

     // With Query String...
     $url = $request->fullUrl();

-#### Obteniendo el Método de la Solicitud
+#### Retrieving The Request Method

-El método `method` devolverá el verbo HTTP de la solicitud.
-Puedes usar el método `isMethod` para verificar que el verbo HTTP coincida con una cadena dada:
+The `method` method will return the HTTP verb for the request.
+You may use the `isMethod` method to verify that the HTTP verb matches a given string:

     $method = $request->method();